SUMUKHA-PK/FQ-PIE-ns-3/README.md

   </pre>

   When a packet arrives, a random decision is made regarding whether to drop thepacket.
 The drop probability is updated periodically based on how far the current latency is away from the target value and whether thequeuing latency is currently trending up or down.
 The queuing latency can be obtained using direct measurements or using estimations calculated from the queue length and the dequeue rate.
   7. **Random dropping:** Dropping of an incoming packet is decided based upon a certain _drop probability_ which is obtained from the _drop-probability-calculation-component_ of PIE.
 The random drop is bypassed if the older queue delay sample is less than half the target latency value when the drop probability is <0.2 or queue has less than a couple of packets.
-        In conclusion,on packet arrival,
+    <br>In conclusion,on packet arrival,
         <pre>
         if ( (PIE->qdelay_old_ < QDELAY_REF/2 && PIE->drop_prob_ < 0.2)
             || (queue_.byte_length() <= 2 * MEAN_PKTSIZE) )